Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 ## Prerequisites

 Communication with the Event Service needs to be authenticated.
-Therefore an authorization token which is associated with the requesting app needs to be retrieved from the Console Service.
+Therefore an authorization token which is associated with the requesting app needs to be retrieved by the node.
 This token then needs to be passed in the `Authorization` header with every request to the Event Service.
 In the following examples we will use the `$AUTH_TOKEN` environment variable which can be initialized with

 ```bash
 export AUTH_TOKEN="$(curl -s localhost:4457/api/v0/apps/example_app/token | jq -r '.Ok')"